-Friedrich Wilhelm Ludolf Gerhard Augustin von Steuben was born sometime in 1730 in Magdeburg in the Electorate of Brandenburg.
-The son of a lieutenant of engineers in the army of Frederick William I, King of Prussia and Elector of Brandenburg, he spent his early childhood in Russia where his father had entered the service of Czarina Anne at the command of Frederick William I. After the accession of Frederick II to the Prussian throne, von Steuben returned to Germany with his father in 1740.
+Friedrich Wilhelm Ludolf Gerhard Augustin von Steuben -- born 17 September 1730 in Magdeburg in the Electorate of Brandenburg [Germany] – was the son of a lieutenant of engineers in the army of Frederick William I, King of Prussia and Elector of Brandenburg.
+He spent his early childhood in Russia where his father had entered the service of Tsarina Anne at the command of Frederick William I. After the accession of Frederick [the Great] II to the Prussian throne, von Steuben returned to Germany with his father in 1740.

 In 1747, at age 17, he became a cadet in a Prussian infantry regiment and, two years later, received his patent (commission) as an ensign.
 Von Steuben served with distinction during the Seven Years’ War.
 His specific training and experience in general staff duties equipped him for his later role in the American Revolution.

-The first Von Steuben (Id.
-No. 3017)—a twin-screw, steam passenger ship constructed in 1901 by the Aktiengesellschaft Vulcan at Stettin, Germany—served the transatlantic passenger liner fleet of the North German Lloyd Lines as Kronprinz Wilhelm for 13 years carrying passengers between North America and the North Sea ports of Europe.
-When World War I broke out on 1 August 1914, the liner was in port at New York City.
-Two days later, she departed that port on orders from the German Admiralty and headed south to rendezvous with the cruiser SMS Karlsruhe.
+The twin-screw, steam passenger ship Kronprinz Wilhelm, constructed in 1901 at Stettin, Germany, by the Aktiengesellschaft Vulcan, served the transatlantic passenger liner fleet of the Norddeutscher Lloyd Line for thirteen years carrying passengers between North America and the North Sea ports of Europe.
+When the World War broke out on 1 August 1914, the liner lay in port at New York City.
+Two days later, she sailed on orders from the German Admiralty and headed south to rendezvous with the cruiser SMS Karlsruhe.
 After a three-day voyage, she met the cruiser just to the north and west of the Bahama Islands.
 In just over two hours, Karlsruhe transferred two 8.8 cm. rapid fire guns, 290 rounds of 8.8 cm. ammunition, a machine gun, and 36 rifles as well as one officer, two non-commissioned officers, and 13 ratings.
-Just before the approach of HMS Suffolk abbreviated the rendezvous, Kronprinz Wilhelm was commissioned an auxiliary cruiser in the Imperial German Navy, Kapitanleutnant Thierfelder— formerly Karlsruhe's navigation officer—in command.
+Just before the approach of HMS Suffolk abbreviated the rendezvous, Kronprinz Wilhelm was commissioned an auxiliary cruiser in the Imperial German Navy, Kapitänleutnant Thierfelder, formerly Karlsruhe's navigation officer, in command.

-The crew worked at a feverish pace in order to be ready; and, by the time Kronprinz Wilhelm met Karlsruhe's tender SS Asuncion near Rocas Reef north of Cape San Roque on 3 September, preparations were nearly complete.
-And none too soon either for, at 2030 the following evening, the auxiliary cruiser encountered the British steamer SS Indian Prince.
+The crew worked at a feverish pace to be ready, and by the time Kronprinz Wilhelm met Karlsruhe’s tender Asuncion near Rocas Reef north of Cape San Roque on 3 September 1914, preparations were nearly complete – it proved none too soon, for at 8:30 the following evening, the auxiliary cruiser encountered the British steamer Indian Prince.
 The merchantman stopped without the raider's firing a shot.
-Heavy seas, however, postponed the boarding until shortly after 0600 the following morning.
-The prize crew found a cargo composed largely of contraband; but, before sinking the ship, Thierfelder wanted to salvage as much of her supplies and fuel as he could—principally the latter.
+Heavy seas, however, postponed the boarding until shortly after 6:00 the following morning.
+The prize crew found a cargo composed largely of contraband; but, before sinking the ship, Thierfelder wanted to salvage as much of her supplies and fuel as he could, principally the latter.
 Continued heavy seas precluded the transfer until the afternoon of 8 September.
 Indian Prince's crew and passengers were brought over to Kronprinz Wilhelm at around 1400, and the two ships moved alongside each other immediately thereafter.
 Coaling started and continued throughout the night of 8 and 9 September.
 The following morning, the German prize crew detonated three explosive charges which sank Indian Prince.
 Kronprinz Wilhelm then headed south to rendezvous with several German supply ships.

 During the ensuing five months, Kronprinz Wilhelm cruised the waters off the coast of Brazil and Argentina.
 Her success in finding ships laden with coal and supplies combined with her luck and skill in evading British cruisers enabled the raider to capture 15 ships.
 Of that number, she sank 13 for sure; another she damaged severely by ramming, and it probably sank later.
 The remaining ship served as transportation into port for what had become an unbearable number of detainees on board after her 12th capture.